Rules We Like! Best Practices from San Diego County and Beyond

 Highest and Best Use

-Austin, Texas incorporated a variety of processing options for compostable materials in their municipal code, and encourages their highest and best use.
+Austin, Texas incorporates a variety of processing options for compostable materials in their municipal code, and encourages their highest and best use.

 § 15-6-92 - DIVERSION REQUIREMENTS FOR AFFECTED PREMISES